justinwang98/CSE332Chess/src/writeup/WriteUp.md

 We calculated the average runtime over 10 trials for the number of processors in increments of 4 up until the previous speed was faster than the current.
 Then we incremented over the 4 core-counts in between the previous and current and found the best speed for early, middle, and end game states.
 From the data table, we see that the number of processors that results in the best runtime for each game state is 28, 29, 20 respectively (early, middle, end) for
 Jamboree, and 32, 30, 28 for parallel minimax.
+This makes sense because generally the more processors that are available the more that the parallelism in the code can be taken advantaged of.

-However, what is more important is that for all three game states, their runtimes decrease until about 12 processors, where the runtime is roughly the same until 32 processors.
+However, what is more important is that for all three game states, their runtimes significantly decrease until about 12 processors, where the runtime is roughly the same until 32 processors.
 This leads me to generalize 12 processors is the minimum number of processors for any significant decrease in runtime, any more and the decrease is insignificant and not worth it.
 Note that some of the data are unavailable for certain processors.

 Overall, Jamboree performed significantly better than parallel minimax by a long shot.
 In general, as the game progresses from early to middle to end, the runtime decreases as well, probably because the options or possible moves gets lower and lower.